astrio-ai/l2m/formula/README.md

-# Homebrew Formula for Legacy2Modern CLI
+# Homebrew Formula for Legacy2Modern

-This directory contains the Homebrew formula for installing Legacy2Modern CLI via Homebrew.
+This directory contains the Homebrew formula for installing Legacy2Modern via Homebrew.

 ## Formula File

-- `legacy2modern-cli.rb` - The Homebrew formula for installing the CLI
+- `legacy2modern.rb` - The Homebrew formula for installing the CLI

 ## Installation via Homebrew